albumentations.core.utils

 low: Number | None

-)Process a scalar value and optional low bound into a (min, max) tuple.
+)Convert scalar + optional low to (min, max).
+If low given: (low, param) or (param, low); else (-param, param).
+Use from to_tuple and param parsing.
 Args: param (Number): Scalar numeric value. low (Number | None): Optional lower bound.
 Returns: tuple[Number, Number]: Tuple containing (min_value, max_value) where: - If low is provided: (low, param) if low < param else (param, low) - If low is None: (-param, param) creating a symmetric range around zero

 Parameters